TranPhucVinh/Raspberry-Pi-GNU/Kernel/Device tree/Interrupt.md

 ## interrupt-controller

-``interrupt-controller`` msut be set with valid properties for parsing.
-If adding a new interrupt-controller as an overlay node like this:
+``interrupt-controller`` must be set with valid properties for parsing.
+If adding a new ``interrupt-controller`` as an overlay node like this:

 ```c
 /dts-v1/;